aubble/goTunneLS/README.md

 ## Configuration

 The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and then the path to the logFile.
 A neat simple example file, config.json, is included.

+{
+	"Nodes": [
+		{
+			"Name": "nc -l",
+			"Mode": "server",
+			"Accept": "5001",
+			"Connect": "5000",
+			"Cert": "tls/cert.pem",
+			"Key": "tls/key.pem"
+		},
+		{
+			"Name": "nc",
+			"Mode": "client",
+			"Accept": "5002",
+			"Connect": "5001",
+			"Cert": "tls/cert.pem"
+		}
+	],
+	"LogPath": "/dev/stdout"
+}

-Please read it, its very simple.
-Read [example](#example) for a little tutorial on using it and the rest of the program.
+Note: read [example](#example) for a little tutorial on using it and the rest of the program.

-Anyways, each of these nodes in the array are either in server or client mode depending on the Mode field.
-Otherwise here is the list of fields you can set in all the nodes.
+First is the nodes array which consists of structs that represent the nodes to launch followed by LogPath to point to the logging file (/dev/stdout is standard output).
+The following section explains all the fields allowed in the structs representing nodes.

-Note that you can use relative file paths, relative to the config file.
-So say the config file is in /etc/goTunneLS.
-If the value of Cert is "cert.pem" that really means "/etc/goTunneLS/cert.pem" as its relative to the config file.
-The moment goTunneLS gets the name of the config file as the argument it changes its directory to it.
+Note: You can use relative file paths, relative to the config file. eg say the config file is in /etc/goTunneLS.
+If the value of the Cert field is "cert.pem" that really means "/etc/goTunneLS/cert.pem" as goTunneLS treats relative paths as relative to the config.json file.

 ###Fields

+When it says int just put a integer such as 10 for the value, otherwise the value is implied as a string.

 ####Required